Our purpose: easy, worldwide, affordable geocoding and geosearch using open data.

 Management Team

-OpenCage is run by Ed Freyfogle - LinkedIn, OSM, twitter, github, personal site - and Marc Tobias - LinkedIn, OSM, twitter, github.
+OpenCage is run by Ed Freyfogle - LinkedIn, OSM, Mastodon, and Marc Tobias - LinkedIn, OSM, Mastodon, Github.

 Prior to OpenCage, Ed was co-founder of Lokku, the company that OpenCage spun out of (see above for our story).
 He started his career in the early days of the internet as the first developer at yahoo.de.
 He has an MBA from MIT, a degree in engineering from Duke University, and was a Fulbright Scholar in Weimar, Germany.